See If You're Still Owed a State Stimulus Check From 2022

 California

-Millions of Californians received inflation relief checks of up to $1,050, either as a direct deposit or a debit card.
-The state said 95% of the payments went out by the end of 2022, and the remainder were supposed to be received by Jan.
+Over 31 million Californians received inflation relief checks of up to $1,050, either as a direct deposit or a debit card.
+The state said 95% of the payments went out by the end of 2022, and the last checks are supposed to go out in mid-February 2023 received by Jan.
 15, 2023.

-How much California residents received was based on their income, tax-filing status and household size.
+How much California residents received was based on their income, tax-filing status and household size, according to Franchise Tax Board website.

 - Single taxpayers who earn less than $75,000 a year and couples who file jointly and make less than $150,000 a year were to receive $350 per taxpayer and another $350 if they have any dependents.
 A married couple with children, therefore, could receive as much as $1,050.